combsco/combsco.github.io/resume/resume.md

 Web: http://www.chriscombs.me

-Chris Combs is a remote worker in Saint Petersburg, Florida.
-While working full-time at Humana, he is a part-time web developer; hacking on projects that create great user experiences with beautiful UI.
+Chris Combs is currently a remote worker in Saint Petersburg, Florida.
+He enjoys hacking on projects during nights and weekends that create great user experiences with beautiful UI.
 His non-work interest range widely, from reading about new technology to volunteering his time to humanitiarian organizations.

 ## SKILLS